“But his delight is in the law of the LORD,

 And in His law he meditates day and night.”

-Having a daily reading plan (whatever it may be) is vital for keeping our minds actively engaged in the Scriptures.
+This year, we pray you are renewed in your confidence in God’s goodness by drinking deeply of His Word.
+Having a daily reading plan (whatever it may be) can help you grow as a follower of Christ.
+It is vital for keeping our minds actively engaged in the Scriptures.
 Consider following a Bible reading plan.
 Here are several links to suggested plans.
 Choose or combine plans to meet your needs and time schedule.
-What and how much you read matters a lot less than the simple fact that you read something and meditate on it.
+How much you read matters a lot less than the simple fact that you read God’s Word and meditate on it.
+Be persistent!
 Be creative!
 But mostly, be in the Word.
 You can start anytime during the year!

 Five methods of taking in God’s Word: hearing, reading, studying, memorizing, and meditating.

 How can we know if you’re reading and interpreting the Bible correctly?

 Watch a short animated video by Dr. Michael Horton (Theologian, Professor, Editor-in-Chief of Modern Reformation, White Horse Inn, and co-host of Core Christianity.)

 “The Bible isn’t chiefly about you, but Christ.”